Mock¶

 assert "db_path" == os.listdir()

-Synchronising mocks with autospec
+Synchronising mocks with autospec¶

 implementation.
 By default, however, they will accept any access.
-For example, if
+For example,

-, our mock objects should also allow
+if the real object allows start(index)(), our mock objects should also

 misspelled, renamed or deleted methods or parameters.
-Over time, this can lead to
+Over time, this can lead

-your test code does not.
-This form of mock drift can be solved by adding
+but your mock in your test code does not.
+This form of mock drift can be

-to the mock during creation:
+resolved by adding autospec=True to the mock during creation:

 @pytest.fixture()

-def mock_itemsdb():
+def mock_tasksdb():

-yield MockItemsDB.return_value
+yield MockTasksDB.return_value

-attributes are added at runtime.
+methods, or when attributes are added at runtime.

 See also

-The Python documentation has a large section on autospec
+The Python documentation has a large section on autospec:

 Autospeccing.